MarkoMajamaki/Architecture-Demo/README.md

 # Architecture demo for Kubernetes ASP.NET project

-This is ASP.NET Kubernetes demo for training and learning. **Repo is still under heavy development and some features might not working!**
+This is ASP.NET Kubernetes demo for training and learning.

+**Repo is still under heavy development and some features might not working!**

-Used technologies:
+## Used technologies:
+Frontend
+* Flutter

+Backend
+* Microservice clean architecture
 * ASP.NET
-* Flutter
-* Docker
-* Kubernetes
-* Helm
-* Azure
-* Azure Devops CI/CD
-* Terraform
-* Minikube
 * RabbitMq
 * SQL Server
 * Entity Framework